Sociology 5313 - Research Methods and Design » Fall 2021 » Quiz 7

 The Young Children’s Charity would like to provide an accurate estimate of how much it costs to raise a child between the ages of 2 and 12 for its fundraising campaign.
 They contracted with you to find out how much households spent on raising a child in 1996.
 They gave you a list of all 400,000 residential telephone customers in the area they will operate the campaign.
 You sampled every 400th address on the list.
 The Charity will have a survey company contact each household sampled and ask whether or not there is a child between 2 and 12 years of age living in the household.
 If there is, they will ask other questions and record the total amount spent raising a child during 1996.
 What type of sample will you be using?

-A. systematic random sample
+A. stratified random sample

-B. stratified random sample
+B. convenient sample

-C. simple random sample
+D. simple random sample

 Question #10